-The objective is to look at the post and spend 30-60 seconds making sure that you understand it.
+The objective when working on the Ipsoot Project is to look at the post and spend 30-60 seconds making sure that you understand it.
 Of course, it is important to consider the text in the ad along with the media.
 Basically, you want to think about how a photo might be understood or interpreted in combination with the text in the ad.

 It’s important to pay special attention to everything that is in the ad, including the photo and any text that may be overlaid on the photo as well as any text appearing above the photo.

 If the ad is text-only it’s important to understand that text and including any emojis that might be used in the post to understand what the ad is trying to accomplish and how it should be grouped.

 Sometimes you will see a link in the ad, and at this point, you should click on the link and quickly scan the content of the page it takes you to and consider if the ad itself or the text relates to that landing page.

 Sometimes an ad will contain a video, and you should watch that video for up to 60 seconds.
 However, if the video is too long then watch the first 10 to 15 seconds, and then click through five spots and watch another 5 to 10 seconds.
 You should also consider any accompanying text that is inside of the video.

 On the right-hand of the ad, you will see a box that says ‘To which topic(s) is this post related.
 Select all that apply.’
 You should select every topic to which the post is related on the other hand if the post isn’t related to any of the topics then select the no topic checkbox underneath the box of topics.